Updated 10/2018

 You plunked down cash with the hope of learning something new and meeting fabulous people.
 The glow of the ATD conference is fading as quickly as the sun on the Rockies.
 Now you don’t want to let all the inspiration and renewed passion sit in the bottom of your abused tote bag.
 Right?
 Of course not!

-- Create a conference action list.
-This is different from a task list, or to-do list.
+1. Create a conference action list.
+This is different from a task list or to-do list.
 Any person can write a to-do list – but you are taking this to the next level and generating ACTION from the conference.
-Pick that one idea out the several you picked up and build on it!
-Action list here. #LetsDoThis!
+Pick that one idea out of the several you picked up and build on it!
+Download your Action Planner here.
 Which leads me to item…

-- Schedule a brainstorming meeting.
-Anyone can schedule a meeting to “debrief” but YOU are going to forgo the boring, yawn-inducing debrief and go straight to the money maker!
-You are going to choose one idea that was simply brilliant and Brainstorm it with the team!
-How is this one idea is going to go from paper to implementation?
+2. Schedule a brainstorming meeting.
+Let’s shake it up.
+You are going to forgo the boring, yawn-inducing debrief and go straight to the money maker!
+You are going to choose one idea that was simply brilliant and brainstorm it with the team!
+How is this one idea going to go from paper to implementation?
 No team?
 Brainstorm with your community!
-You just returned from a conference and should have gathered some new peeps – take advantage of these new connections and work out loud together.
+You just returned from a conference and should have gathered some new contacts – take advantage of these new connections and work out loud together.
 That being said, let’s move to…

-- Talk to your new friends.
-You were there, tweeted, Facebooked, and all manner of other social activity.
-You picked up a new friend or two (or more).
-Normal people may be happy they have simply grown their social profile – but you, my Rebel friend, will take it to a new level.
-Gather those new friends together and create a community group just for them.
+3. Talk to your new friends.
+You were there, tweeted, shared LinkedIn posts and all manner of other social activity.
+You probably picked up a new friend or two.
+Normal people may be happy that they grew their social profile – but you, my Rebel friend, will take it to a new level.
+Gather those new friends and create a community group just for them.
 Be a pied piper!
 Many social applications allow for private group building, so pick one!
-Skype, Facebook, LinkedIn.
-No excuses, take the lead.
-Which prompts me to talk about…
+Slack, WhatsApp, Facebook, LinkedIn.
+No excuses.
+Take the lead.
+This prompts me to talk about…

-- Email, tweet, facebook message the presenters of your favorite sessions.
+5. Email, tweet, LinkedIn message the presenters of your favorite sessions.
 They are people too, and they want to hear from you.
-They mentioned a research paper and you want to have deeper conversation about it than is allowed in the after session Q&A. You have their card.
-No?
-You have that Google Machine now put it to use.
-Believe me they want to hear from you, and if they don’t respond?
-Well, then you don’t need to buy their stuff… (evil Rebel laugh).
+If they mentioned a research paper and you want to have deeper conversation about it, you have their contact information.
+You don’t?
+You have the Google Machine.
+Put it to use.
+Believe me, they want to hear from you.
 Speaking of presenters…

-- Find your story!
+6. Find your story!
 Aggregate your notes.
 Shannon, that sounds HARD.
 It’s not.
-Use tools like storify to organize your notes, and then share them.
-Easy peasy – go to Storify, enter the hashtag or presenter handle and BOOYA!
-All of the hashtag tweets are gathered in one spot.
-You get to choose what was fascinating.
-Storify puts them in a fashion so you can share.
-Not on twitter, but posted to Facebook?
-That’s okay, this awesome tool aggregates FB too.
-Share the best of the best.
+Use tools like Feedly to aggregate conference notes and share the best of the best.
 Sharing rule of thumb = Read, Think, Analyze…then share.
 Quality is what counts here.

 What are you doing as a follow-up for the conference?
 Share your tips in the comment section below.